-Nicotine – the other most common stimulant.
+Nicotine is another commonly used stimulant.
 Widely used through tobacco.
 The stimulant effect may keep people from falling asleep and the withdrawal symptoms prompt some heavy smokers to wake up earlier than they would otherwise.

 Nicotine also shifts some of the sleep architecture from deep and REM sleep toward light sleep.
 In this way it acts somewhat like alcohol, even though alcohol is a depressant.
 Alcohol can causesleep maintenance insomnia.
 Even more than with caffeine, the effect of alcohol varies greatly from person to person and depends on time of consumption, amount consumed, social milieu, and other food and drink consumed.
 But there is no question alcohol is often a culprit in disturbed sleep and doctors inquire about drinking when investigating sleep disorders.
 Alcohol also makes snoring and apnea symptoms worse.

 Prescription medications and recreational drugs can also disrupt sleep.
 Look at the warnings or extended labels on medicines and you will often find sleeplessness listed as a potential side effect.
 Over-the-counter medicines, too.
 Sometimes you will see both drowsiness and sleeplessness listed.
 That might sound paradoxical to someone who doesn’t have experience in sleep science, but it is common.
 Different people react differently.
 Illegal drugs disrupt sleep, too.
 They often have powerful effects on the nervous system, which is part of why people use them, but the short-term pleasure sometimes comes with longer-run sleep disruption.
 Another problem is that these illegal drugs can be adulterated with other materials and the purity and therefore dosages can vary greatly.